 I don't have all the answers.
 The group does.
 My role is to curate, question, and facilitate.
 I'm not an executive coach, and I have no desire to become one.
 If you want someone to hand you the answer, Orbit may not be for you.

-A room full of marketers talking to other marketers is just an echo chamber with a catering budget.
+A room full of people talking to other people just like them is just an echo chamber with a catering budget.
 Functional diversity isn't a nice-to-have.
 It's the strategy.

 Orbit isn't a course: there won't be a lecture every week.
 The agenda is built around your real challenges, in real time.
 Bring the thing that kept you up last Tuesday night.